 Causes of the limitations:

-- limitations of the underlying APIs for Teams, especially for retrieval and replay of Team channel chat history
+- limitations of the underlying APIs for Teams, especially for retrieval and replay of Team channel conversation history

 - varying storage locations for the data

-- varying underlying APIs for the services/data represented in the tabs users have added
+- varying underlying APIs for the services/data represented in the tabs that may have been added to a Team

 Commonly, most solutions do migrate the following (each migration solution will, of course, have subtle differences):